• Skip to primary navigation

 How do I store leftover fish cakes?

-You can store any leftover fish cakes in an airtight container in your fridge for up to 3 days.
-Leftover salsa can also be stored in the refrigerator but the avocado will oxidize and turn brown.
-Although the color is unappealing, it's totally fine to eat.
+You can store any leftover fish cakes in a covered container in your fridge for up to 3 days.
+Leftover salsa can also be stored in the refrigerator, but the avocado will oxidize and turn brown.
+Although the color is unappealing, it’s safe to eat.

 Can I use white fish instead of salmon?